gfrassetti/guidof-assessment-olly-olly/README.md

 # Wonderland Theme

-Child theme of **Twenty Twenty-Four** (custom blocks: hero, multi-step modal form, etc.).
-Development environment runs on Pantheon using its free Dev server.
+I created this child theme on top of **Twenty Twenty-Four** (custom blocks: hero, multi-step modal form, etc.).
+Development runs on Pantheon using its free Dev environment.

+## What was implemented

+- **Hero** as a custom Gutenberg block (`wonderland/hero`) with editor-controlled copy and front-end styles.
+- **Multi-step modal form** as a custom block (`wonderland/multi-step-modal-form`) with steps, validation, and accessible dialog behavior.
+- **Header** as a block **template part** (`parts/header.html`) so it is part of the theme structure (site-wide, editable in the Site Editor), not only page content.
+- **Design tokens** (colors, typography, spacing, layout) extended via **`theme.json`** so the design system stays consistent with the parent theme and the block editor.
+- **No ACF**: custom fields were not needed—content and options live in block attributes and the editor, which keeps the stack smaller and everything editable where editors already work.

 ## Reusing the Multi-step Modal Form block